BritishPandaChick/30sites-tourist-attraction/README.md

 # 30sites-tourist-attraction
 30 Days, 30 Sites day three project.
 Tourist attraction website.
-Made with HTML & CSS.
+Made with HTML, CSS and Bootstrap.

 ## Contributing
 I will not be accepting any pull requests.

 ## Acknowledgements
 * 30 Days, 30 Sites
-* Bootstrap
+* Bootstrap 4
+* Font Awesome